mjagdis/mjagdis/README.md

 frozen and will only receive updates to facilitate the creation of pull requests where repositories fork other GitHub-hosted repositories.

-Current versions of these repositories (and more!) can be found at
+Current versions of the active repositories (and more!) can be found at
 <http://www.eris-associates.co.uk/git>